Halifax II LW341 - The Baltic Sea Updated: 11 JAN 2012

 (maybe about here) 7 more bombers were shot down by flak-ships and flak-batteries along the coast.
 Not until several months after the shotdown did the

-body of one of the gunners drift ashore at Kappel, while the rest of the crew was never found."
+body of one of the gunners drift ashore at Kappel, while the rest of the crew were never found."
 (FT 86-90-19)